-Last year, the Center for Biological Diversity's Population and Sustainability Program introduced the Food Justice Film Festival.
+Last year, the Center for Biological Diversity's Population and Sustainability Program held the Second Annual Food Justice Film Festival.
 Scroll down to watch the speaker panel interviews from last year to learn more about the films we featured, the organizers who tirelessly work towards a more just food system and why we created this Film Fest and why it's so important to the work we do at the Center.

 Sanjay Rawal (Director)